Explore a range of mechatronic engineering research internships to complete as part of your degree during the semester break.

 Building on a unique prototype technology, you will advance the design of an opto-mechatronic privacy-preserving robotic vision system.

-Depending on interest and ability there is scope to focus on optics, analogue electronics, or algorithms to allow an outdoor ground vehicle to drive autonomously using privacy-preserving vision.
-There is also a scope to quantify privacy by constructing sophisticated attacks that exploit the points of weakness of alternative approaches.
+Depending on interest and ability there is scope to focus on machine learning for enabling new privacy-preserving capabilities, hardware developing in optics and analogue electronics, or deployment on an outdoor ground vehicle.
+There is also scope to quantify privacy by constructing sophisticated attacks that identify and exploit points of weakness.

 Requirement to be on campus: Yes *dependent on government’s health advice.